 ABOUT THE PROJECTS

-These projects are typically filmed over 3-7 days in the field, requiring the crew to hike between 15-30 miles roundtrip (on average).
+Filmed over 3-7 days in the field, requiring the crew to hike between 15-30 miles roundtrip (on average).

 These are collaborative projects, not for profit, and as such are non-paid.

-The final product will be entered into applicable film festivals, hosted in gallery exhibitions, and used as portfolio show-pieces + self-standing art.
+The final product will be entered into film festivals, hosted in gallery exhibitions, and used as portfolio show-pieces + self-standing art.

 There is zero corporate sponsorship; all expenses, gear, costume, etc are funded out of pocket.